This intensive one-year diploma program is unique in the Greater Toronto Area.

 Marina Jiujias (Graduate 20016, Behavioural Science Technology [Intensive])

-"The behavior science technology program provided me with the essential connections and practical experience to get employed after graduation.
+"The behaviour science technology program provided me with the essential connections and practical experience to get employed after graduation.
 The program provided me with placements at the top agencies in the city which played a critical role in me getting hired.
 The professors were well known in the field and did an excellent job in preparing us for the workforce.
 They provided a great overview about the field of Applied Behaviour Analysis (ABA) and all the things that can be done within the field."